lucaminudel/TDDwithMockObjectsAndDesignPrinciples/TDDMicroExercises/README.md

 - Present and discuss with the group the slide about the relation between TDD and good design

 - Ask for final comments, thanks attendees and end the coding-dojo.

+You can find more instructions in the [The Coding Dojo Handbook] (https://leanpub.com/codingdojohandbook) by Emily Bache with foreword by Robert C. Martin.

 #### Timing